p5score - a choreographic library for p5js

 • The show() method renders the dancer at its current position.

-We invite movement artists to participate in p5.score, a workshop series that merges dance and code through the creative use of p5.js, a JavaScript library for visual and interactive programming.
-This project explores how code can generate visual iconography and dynamic environments for performance, offering new ways to think about choreography, improvisation, and the role of technology in dance-making.
+On September 27 & 28, 2025, movement artists gathered in Richmond, VA for the p5score workshop, a two-day event led by Kate Sicchio that merged dance and code through the creative use of p5.js—a JavaScript library for visual and interactive programming.
+The workshop explored how code can generate visual iconography and dynamic environments for performance, offering new ways to think about choreography, improvisation, and the role of technology in dance-making.

 • Hands-on sessions introducing p5.js as a choreographic tool